sidekiq/sidekiq/docs/menu.md

 ## Middleware

 Middleware run around the the client-side push and the server-side execution of jobs.
-This allows plugins which mutate job data or provide additional functionality during the executiong of specific jobs.
+This allows plugins which mutate job data or provide additional functionality during the executing of specific jobs.

 ## Lifecycle Events